-In the late 1930's, he began lessons on the trumpet, studying for free with a musician who was working under the auspices of the Federal Music Project, a federal program established during the Great Depression to help put musicians back to work.
-He entered Union College as both a nursing and music student in 1943, but was drafted to serve in the army.
+In the late 1930's, he started lessons on the trumpet while in North Carolina, studying for free with a musician who was working under the auspices of the Federal Music Project, a federal program established in the U.S. during the Great Depression to help put musicians back to work.
+He was drafted into the Army in 1946, where he served as a typist while stationed in Chicago and New Jersey.

-While at WA, Olson studied at Vandercook School of Music in Chicago, graduating from there with a master's degree in music education in 1961.
-During his study leave from WA, he completed a D.M.A at the University of Southern California.
+While at WA he studied at the Vandercook School of Music in Chicago and completed a master's degree in music education in 1959.
+He took a study leave in 1968 and began work on a doctoral degree at the University of Southern California.
 His major field of study was music education, with secondary emphases in history and literature, instrumental performance, and educational research.

 In 1970, while still doing graduate work, he accepted a position at Union College, and later completed a D.M.A. at USC in 1975.
 His dissertation was titled An Experimental Study Comparing the Effectiveness of Wind Chamber Ensemble Music Experience with Larger Wind Ensemble Experience.